La Maison Moderne

 Eating

-The kitchen is simple, practical and comes with everything you’ll need (this is a house designed to be lived in all year round, not just for a 2-week holiday).
+The kitchen is simple and practical, and comes with everything you’ll need (this is a house designed to be lived in all year round, not just for a 2-week holiday).
 You’ll find a double oven, a gas hob, a fridge/freezer and all sorts of machines to whiz up delicious dinners.
 There’s a barbecue on the terrace, where you eat at a big dining table; in the unlikely event it gets cold, you retreat to the dining table by the kitchen.

 You can head into Antibes every day for its excellent covered market (closed on Monday), which will provide everything you’ll need, but there’s a butcher up the road on the Cap, who does rather good sausages.
 The nearest boulangerie is at Salis beach (2km), where you can also buy English newspapers at the Tabac.
 Basic ingredients (bin bags, washing up liquid, cooking oil, salt and pepper etc) will be provided at the house.